jldodds/ncc-smt-cryptol/post.md

 sum_eq_5 3 2 = True
 ```

-I'm not going to do this again, but here's the formulation used in smtlib:
+Let's take a look at the formulation used by NCC group in SMT-LIB:

 ```
 ; this is a comment - it is ignored by solvers